 - Contributes to Better Digestion– Vitamin B12 is produced by bacteria in the guts of animals, including humans!
 We have to eat other animals to put the bacteria in our gut.
 Once there the Vitamin B12 helps the good bacteria digest other food.
 They also prevent the growth of bad bacteria that can lead to conditions like Irritable Bowel Syndrome.

-Obtaining Vitamin B12 Benefits Through Diet
+Obtaining Vitamin B12 Benefits for Seniors Through Diet

 Most animal food contains some Vitamin B12.
 Some of the best sources include: